Cadaver Synod: Context

 In 879, at another council held at Troyes, John may have confirmed the excommunications.
 He also legislated more generally against those who "plunder" ecclesiastical goods.
 According to the tenth-century author Auxilius of Naples, Formosus was also present at this council.
-Auxilius says he begged the bishops for their forgiveness, and in return for removal of the excommunication, swore an oath to remain a layman for the rest of his life, to never again enter Rome, and to make no attempts to resume his former see at Porto.
-This story is dubious: another description of the synod does not mention Formosus's presence and says instead that John confirmed his excommunication.
+According to Auxilius, Formosus begged the bishops for their forgiveness, and in return for removal of the excommunication, swore an oath to remain a layman for the rest of his life, to never again enter Rome, and to make no attempts to resume his former see at Porto.
+This story is dubious: another description of the synod does not mention Formosus's presence, and says instead that John confirmed his excommunication.

-After the death of John VIII in December 882, Formosus' troubles ended.
+After the death of John VIII in December 882, Formosus's troubles ended.
 He resumed his bishopric at Porto, where he remained until elected pope on 6 October 891.
 Yet this earlier quarrel with John VIII formed the basis of the accusations made at the Cadaver Synod.
-According to the tenth-century historian Liutprand of Cremona, Stephen VI asked Formosus' corpse why he "usurped the universal Roman See in such a spirit of ambition" after the death of John VIII, echoing John VIII's own assertion that Formosus had tried to seize the papal throne while he was alive.
+According to the tenth-century historian Liutprand of Cremona, Stephen VI asked Formosus's corpse why he "usurped the universal Roman See in such a spirit of ambition" after the death of John VIII, echoing John VIII's own assertion that Formosus had tried to seize the papal throne while he was alive.
+Formosus, being several months dead, could not answer.
 Two further accusations were also made against Formosus at the Cadaver Synod: that he had committed perjury and that he had attempted to exercise the office of bishop as a layman.
 These are related to the oath Formosus is said to have sworn before the council at Troyes in 878.